nikkis/pulurobotics-microservices/command-middleware/README.md

    * point: {x, y} – x and y must be integers.
 The unit is mm.
  * set_vacuum(mode): Turn on or off vacuum cleaner.
 Also lowers nozzle when vacuum is turned on and raises when it is turned off.
    * mode – boolean.
+ * reset_map: Reset markings of how the robot has driven on the map.

 Payload objects
 ---------------